 The active low slave select signal was asserted about 7 microseconds before the transmission started, and remained active for approximately 24 microseconds after the last bit was sent.

 SpiDev module.
 Unfortunately the link to it is no longer valid.
-I was able to find SpiDev_Doc.pdf on the Wayback Machine, but I was not able to identify the original author.
+I was able to find SpiDev_Doc.pdf on the Wayback Machine.
+According to the document properties, it was written by Thomas Baumann and it dates from Dec 21, 2013.
 As could be expected, the document was not up to date.
 For reasons which remain mysterious to me and my analyst, I decided to update it.
-In order to do that, I wrote a Python script that allows me to test the various functions and settings of the library.
+In order to do that, I wrote a Python script to test the various functions and settings of the library.

 As usual, this script (spi_explore.py) is running in a virtual Python3 environment although that is not mandatory as explained above.
 However this script will not work in Python 2.x which, in any case, is deprecated.
 Here is the help screen which hopefully is self-explanatory.